blizzard-op/VideoPlayerKit/README.md

 Uses ShareThis to handle sharing.
 More information can be found [here](https://github.com/ign/ShareThis)

+Use the sample project to see how VideoPlayerKit works.

 An example can be seen in [IGN's IPL app](https://itunes.apple.com/us/app/ign-pro-league/id439792150?mt=8)

 [![](http://i.imgur.com/Ayxdp5V.png)](http://i.imgur.com/Ayxdp5V.png)